rakshitsoral/urban-jekyll-template/_posts/2019-10-12-best-design-resources-free-and-paid-for-marketers.md

 ---
 title: Best Design Resources (Free and Paid) for Marketers
+categories:
+  - digital-marketing
+  - design
+featured-image: design.jpg
+slug: best-design-resources-free-and-paid-for-marketers
+excerpt: While I don’t consider myself as a designer, I see design as an essential skill for marketers.
+No matter if you are someone who fancy writing awesome content; someone who gets busy sending newsletters to an audience, or someone who is earning as a freelancer.
+Marketing without Design is like coconut without water.
 ---
 While I don’t consider myself as a designer, I see design as an essential skill for marketers.
 No matter if you are someone who fancy writing awesome content; someone who gets busy sending newsletters to an audience, or someone who is earning as a freelancer.
 Marketing without Design is like coconut without water.
 Here's why, I love to try different tools and enhance my creativity.
 Here are some design resources I prefer to use as a marketer: